NaserParhizkar/docs/source/includes/_usermanagement.md

    //todo when logout
 });</code></pre></div>

-You can logout your user from your application user the `logout()` method.
-It will clear the session and all the cache associated with this user.
+You can log your user out from your application using the `logout()` method.
+It will clear the session and all the associated cache.